 1. Take a stroll through Portmeirion

-We might not be able to have a Mediterranean holiday just yet – so why not visit the village of Portmeirion instead?
+If you’re yearning for a quaint, Mediterranean-style getaway, but don’t want to stray too far from home, then you might want to think about visiting Portmeirion.
 You may not think a village in North Wales could make you think you’re in Italy, but once you set eyes on the beautifully bizarre Portmeirion, you’ll probably swear you’ve somehow stumbled onto the Amalfi Coast!

 Aside from the architecture and gardens of the village itself, Portmeirion also has a hotel, a spa, restaurant, tearoom, and plenty of shops – and its sandy beach is a lovely place to catch some rays on a fine day.
 To find out more about this unusual village, head over to the Portmeirion website.

 2. Visit the National Slate Museum & Llechwedd Slate Caverns